 "use strict" or

 'use strict'.
-When it is located on the top of the script, then the whole script works the “modern” way.
+When it is located at the top of a script, the whole script works the “modern” way.

 "use strict"; // this code works the modern way ...

 We will learn functions (a way to group commands) soon.